-According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the significant transactions for the year ended December 31, 2022 are as follows:
+According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the significant transactions for the year ended December 31, 2023 are as follows:

-- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Refer to table 1. - D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paidin capital or more: Refer to table 2. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Refer to table 3. - I. Trading in derivative instruments undertaken during the reporting periods: Refer to Notes 6(2), 6(11) and 12(3). - J. Significant inter-company transactions during the reporting periods: Refer to table 4. - (2) Information on investees
+- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to table 1. - D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: Please refer to table 2. - E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paidin capital or more: Please refer to table 3. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Please refer to table 4. - I. Trading in derivative instruments undertaken during the reporting periods: Refer to Notes 6(2) and 6(11). - J. Significant inter-company transactions during the reporting periods: Please refer to table 5.

+(2) Information on investees

-Names, locations and other information of investee companies (not including investees in Mainland China) : Refer to table 5.
+Names, locations and other information of investee companies (not including investees in Mainland China) : Refer to table 6.